VINTAGE BASEBALL CARDS PLAYERS

 The post-World War II era into the 1950s is seen by many as the true golden age of baseball when legends competed against each other regularly.
 Iconic stars like Jackie Robinson, Willie Mays, Hank Aaron and Mickey Mantle all had acclaimed careers during this time and their vintage cards remain tremendously popular.
 The 1951 Bowman color sets are particularly prized for containing the definitive rookie cards of Roberto Clemente, Billy Pierce and others.
 Topps continued its excellence with their designs in the 1950s as well.

-Read also: ARE ANY 1988 BASEBALL CARDS WORTH ANYTHING
+Read also: WHAT 1988 BASEBALL CARDS ARE WORTH MONEY

 The late 1950s saw the dawn of the modern era of mass-produced cardboard when Topps gained the exclusive rights to produce major league cards.
 Stars of that era like Sandy Koufax, Roger Maris and Ernie Banks all had rookie cards produced during this time in classic Topps sets.
 The golden age of vintage baseball cards was coming to an end as the 1960s brought about changes in design, production methods and the players themselves.
 Stars of the 60s like Hank Aaron and Willie McCovey certainly had sought-after cards made, but designs lost some of the charm and collectibility of earlier decades.